shivom007/NoteApi/README.md

 ## Technical Requirements

-- **Node.js (version  18.X.X)** : Chosen for its powerful features and asynchronous capabilities.
+- **Node.js** : Chosen for its powerful features and asynchronous capabilities.
 - **Express.js**: Chosen for its simplicity, flexibility, and ease of building RESTful APIs and provides a robust set of features for web and mobile applications.
-- **MongoDB (version 8.X.X)** : Chosen for its flexibility with JSON-like documents, scalability, and ease of integration with Node.js.
+- **MongoDB** : Chosen for its flexibility with JSON-like documents, scalability, and ease of integration with Node.js.
 MongoDB is a NoSQL database that is well-suited for applications where data structure is expected to evolve over time.
+- **jsonwebtoken**: Used for creating JSON Web Tokens (JWT) for user authentication.
+- **bcrypt**: Employed for hashing and salting passwords, enhancing the security of user credentials.
 - **Express Rate Limit**: Implemented for rate limiting and request throttling.
 This helps protect the API from abuse and ensures fair usage.
 - Any additional requirements (e.g., npm packages, libraries)